Yudhanjaya Wijeratne: Fiction

 Wijeratne's first publication was the self-published The Slow Sad Suicide of Rohan Wijeratne, which follows a suicidal, near-immortal alcoholic who signs up to be shot into a ring singularity.
 Reviews compared it favourably to the work of both Clarke and Douglas Adams.
 Wijeratne followed with his first novel, Numbercaste, deemed a "staggeringly ambitious debut" that garnered critical acclaim in South Asia for its blend of emerging technology and socio-political critique.
 It led to Wijeratne being lauded by Groundviews as the "first serious voice" in science fiction from Sri Lanka since Arthur C. Clarke, and is classified as Econ-SF by the Edgeryders research network.

 In 2018, Wijeratne was the recipient of a four-book deal by HarperCollins, noted by the Sunday Times as the largest deal, in terms of books, ever offered to a Sri Lankan author; Numbercaste was among those four books, and saw its film options acquired by Endemol Shine.
-Wijeratne subsequently self-published Omega Point, a short story invoking French philosopher Pierre Teilhard de Chardin's hypothesis of God and marrying it to the Kardashev scale.
+Wijeratne subsequently self-published Omega Point, a short story invoking French Jesuit, Catholic priest, scientist, paleontologist, philosopher, mystic, and teacher Pierre Teilhard de Chardin's hypothesis of God and marrying it to the Kardashev scale.